 In this shot, you can see that we've erased the eye that we had previously cut.
 I made a quick patch over the eye and selected it and the head shape together.
 I'll go back to my Pathfinder and click the Unite icon to make one piece.

-4. Create Registration Shapes and Prepare the Images
+4. Create the Registration Shapes and Prepare the Images

 To make sure that our collaborative partner can go on to the next phase without too much difficulty, we should color both layers black.
 You may not be able to see the eyes or the stripe in our teacup, but they are definitely still there.
-This insures that no matter what type of printer they end up using, they will have clean and easy to see lines.
+This ensures that no matter what type of printer they end up using, they will have clean lines that are easy to see.
 Depending on how they would like to receive the stencil, we can now save each layer individually or give the file to them as it is now.

 If you have any interest in making more Alice in Wonderland inspired artwork, I'd suggest hopping over to Sharon Milne's Creating a Mysterious Cheshire Cat in Adobe Illustrator.

 I hope you've found our dormouse fun and simple to complete.
-Why not try creating a stencil from it and print it onto a wall, bag, anything!
+Why not try creating a stencil from it and printing it onto a wall, bag, anything!